 Adding your web address to the bottom of an image or featuring your training business logo can be an effective way of showing people at a glance that you’ve created the content.
 Not only does this help when people are sharing your blog on social media but it also builds up associations with your brand – i.e. this is the trainer who knows about X, Y or Z.

-Your blog is the perfect place within your marketing to really play with and establish your tone of voice.
+Your blog is the perfect place within your marketing to explore and establish your tone of voice.
 Think about how you would speak to your audience if they were sitting in the room with you – that’s your best starting point.

-I find it helpful to read my blogs out loud and see whether the words feel natural.
+I find it helpful to read my blogs out loud to see whether the words feel natural.
 If they don’t, it’s time for a redraft.

 4. Reply to comments

-If someone takes the time to comment on one of your blog articles, I’d always recommend taking a couple of minutes out of your day to reply to them.
+If someone takes the time to comment on one of your articles, do reply to them.
 Although the original writer may not check back for a response, it will show other readers that you care about what your audience has to say.

 Search engine optimisation is a whole other topic in its own right but you can give your blog a leg-up in Google’s rankings by remembering to include the following: